 Additionally, Old Dominick’s has a rooftop event space.
 We were there for a private party and it is a truly delightful space.

-Later, head beyond the downtown area to the trendy Cooper-Young neighborhood.
+Later, this itinerary takes you beyond the downtown area to the trendy Cooper-Young neighborhood.

 If you do nothing else while you are in the neighborhood, you should plan to spend some time at the Railgarten.
 This is a family-friendly (dog-friendly, too) complex with a big old block party vibe.
 Outdoors you’ll find games such as cornhole, volleyball, horseshoes and more.
 There’s a playground for the kids.
 They have plenty of lawn chairs.
 Just grab one and set-up anywhere.